Advanced Applications of Generative AI in Actuarial Science: Case Studies Beyond ChatGPT: Case Study 1: Improving Claim Cost Prediction with LLM-Extracted Features from Unstructured Data

 In this case study, we show how LLMs can be employed to transform unstructured textual data into structured, actionable information.
 The goal of this case study is to generate new features from claim descriptions that can be used in a machine learning model to predict ultimate incurred claim costs.
 By enhancing our model with additional features derived from claim descriptions, we aim to improve its predictive accuracy, while also gaining deeper insight into the factors that influence claim size.

 To achieve this, we examine a workers' compensation claims dataset which consists of tabular data and additional textual claim descriptions.
 We demonstrate how LLMs can extract key information such as injured body parts and accident causes from these descriptions.
-The extracted information is then used to construct new features for a gradient boosting model tasked with predicting compensation costs.
+The extracted information is then used to construct new features for a gradient boosting model tasked with predicting claim costs.
+Our work extends a line of actuarial research that has progressively incorporated NLP into structured claim cost models, from word-embedding features~\cite{lee2020wordembeddings} to BERT-based severity and frequency models~\cite{xu2022bertwarranty, xu2023bert}.